leehuwuj/refiner/README.md

     - Click the lock again to prevent further changes.
     Remember to only grant Accessibility permissions to apps you trust, as they will have increased control over your system.

+> MacOS users may encounter this problem: "Refiner.app" is damaged and can't be opened.
+You should move it to the Trash. open terminal and execute:
+ `xattr -c /Applications/Refiner.app`